Real-time updates | Coronavirus in Georgia

 Key Facts:

-- There have been 30,420 cases confirmed in Georgia, with the state's earliest reported case on Feb.
-1. That is an increase of 822 newly confirmed cases since mid-morning yesterday.
-Over the previous seven-day period, the average daily increase in newly confirmed cases was 697.9.
-Over the last roughly 21 hour period, the new seven-day average would be 700 newly confirmed cases daily.
+- There have been 30,753 cases confirmed in Georgia, with the state's earliest reported case on Feb.
+1. Over the last 14 days, the average daily increase in newly confirmed cases was 614.7*.
+Over the previous 14-day period, the average daily increase in newly confirmed cases was 716.4.

-- There have been 5,668 total patients hospitalized in Georgia due to COVID-19, according to the Department of Public Health's cumulative total.
-That is an increase of 138 new patients in the last roughly 21 hour period.
-The Georgia Emergency Management Agency tracked the daily total hospitalizations up until April 30.
-That day there were 5,129 total hospitalizations, making for an increase in the last six days of 539, or 89.8 new patients daily.
+- There have been 5,791 total patients hospitalized in Georgia during the pandemic, according to the Department of Public Health's cumulative total.
+Over the last 14 days, the average daily increase in new patients was 112.1*.
+Over the previous 14-day period, the average daily increase in new patients was 122.7.

-- The Georgia Emergency Management Agency began changing its report to current statewide hospitalizations on May 1.
+- The Georgia Emergency Management Agency began reporting current statewide hospitalizations on May 1.
 That day they reported 1,500 current hospitalizations.
-By the the most recent report on May 5, there were 1,343 current hospitalizations.
+By the most recent report on May 5, there were 1,343 current hospitalizations.
 That's an average of 31.4 fewer current patients per day.

 - Gov. Brian Kemp's statewide shelter-in-place order expired at midnight April 30.
 However, his order for the elderly and medically-fragile remains in effect until June 12.